-Corporate Technology and Production Systems Expense
+Corporate Technology and Production Systems

-Corporate technology and production systems expense includes costs related to maintaining the Company's corporate information technology infrastructure and non-capitalizable costs to develop and maintain its production systems.
+Corporate technology and production systems includes costs related to maintaining the Company's corporate information technology infrastructure and non-capitalizable costs to develop and maintain its production systems.

-The following table sets forth expenses included in each category of this line item:
+The following table sets forth expenses included in each category of corporate technology and production systems for the periods presented:

-Year Ended (in thousands) Dec ember 31, 2019 December 31, 2020 December 31, 2021 Corporate information technology \$ 23,624 \$ 19,740 \$ 21,230 Development of platform and product initiatives 14,385 16,584 15,387 Production support and maintenance 6,914 7,972 7,706 Total production systems 21,299 24,556 23,093 Corporate technology and production systems \$ 44,923 \$ 44,296 \$ 44,323
+Year Ended (in thousands) Dec ember 31, 2020 Dec ember 31, 2021 Dec ember 31, 2022 Corporate information technology \$ 19,740 \$ 21,230 \$ 25,109 Development of platform and product initiatives 16,584 15,387 16,740 Production support and maintenance 7,972 7,706 8,638 Total production systems 24,556 23,093 25,378 Corporate technology and production systems \$ 44,296 \$ 44,323 \$ 50,487

-Corporate information technology expenses consist of personnel costs supporting internal operations such as information technology support and the maintenance of information security and business continuity functions.
+Corporate information technology consists of salaries and benefits of personnel (including stock-based compensation expense) supporting internal operations such as information technology support and the maintenance of information security and business continuity functions.
 Also included are third-party costs including cloud computing costs that support the Company's corporate internal systems, software licensing and maintenance, telecommunications and other technology infrastructure costs.

 Production systems costs consist of non-capitalizable personnel costs including contractor costs incurred for the development of platform and product initiatives and production support and maintenance.
 Platform and product initiatives facilitate the development of the Company's technology platform and the launch of new screening products.
-Production support and maintenance includes costs to support and maintain the technology underlying the Company's existing screening products and to enhance the ease of use of the Company's cloud applications.
+Production support and maintenance includes costs to support and maintain the technology underlying the Company's existing screening products and to enhance the ease of use of the

+Company's cloud applications.
 Certain personnel costs related to new products and features are capitalized and amortized to depreciation and amortization.

-Corporate technology and production systems expenses also include non-capitalizable production system and corporate information technology expenses related to Project Ignite, a three-phase strategic investment initiative.
+Included within corporate technology and production systems are non-capitalizable production system and corporate information technology expenses related to Project Ignite, a three-phase strategic investment initiative.
 Phase one of Project Ignite modernized client and candidate experiences and is complete.
 Phase two of Project Ignite focused on decommissioning the Company's on-premises data centers and migrating the Company's production systems and corporate information technological infrastructure to a managed service provider in the cloud.
-During the first half of 2021, the Company completed phase two related to the migration of its production and fulfillment systems to the cloud, and as a result, over 95% of revenue is processed through platforms hosted in the cloud.
-The Company will continue to incur expenses related to phase two to complete the decommissioning of on-premises data centers for internal corporate technology infrastructure and migration to the cloud.
-This is expected to be substantially completed by June 30, 2022.
+During the first half of 2021, the Company completed phase two initiatives related to the migration of its production and fulfillment systems to the cloud, and as a result, as of December 31, 2021, over 95% of revenue is processed through platforms hosted in the cloud.
+The Company incurred expenses related to phase two to complete the decommissioning of on-premises data centers for internal corporate technology infrastructure and migration to the cloud, which had been completed as of September 30, 2022.
 Phase three of Project Ignite is decommissioning of the platforms purchased over the prior ten years and the migration of the clients to one global platform.
-This third and final phase, which the Company expects to substantially complete in 2022, will unify clients onto a single global platform.
-The future costs related to completing these initiatives will be included in corporate technology and production systems expense.
+This third and final phase, which was substantially completed as of December 31, 2022, unified clients onto a single global platform.
+Any remaining future costs related to completing these initiatives will be included in corporate technology and production systems.